lkdjiin/SwitchesModules/README.md

 **MUTE ALGORITHM**: There is 3 algorithms.
 The first one is «Force», the second one is «Flip-flop», and the last one is «Intersections».
 You can change the algorithm with the button on the bottom right.
+You can also use Control Voltage to change the algorithm.

 1. With «Force», the default one, the whole row (or column) is enabled or disabled, regardless of the state of the individual